HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. Short, meaningful field names are preferred over longer, vaguer field names.

-1. The same field name should not appear across multiple schemas.
+1. The same field name should not appear within the same or across multiple schemas.

 1. If similar field names are needed, prepend the field names with context to differentiate them.